xcore/sw_audio_effects/module_dsp_loudness/README.rst

 Evaluation
 ----------

-Try the "Loudness Slicekit Audio Demo" to get started with this module.
+Try the "Loudness sliceKIT Audio Demo" to get started with this module.